B. J. Leiderman

 Bernard Jay Leiderman (born February 14, 1956) is an American composer and songwriter.
-His best-known works are his theme music compositions for public radio programs, including National Public Radio's Morning Edition, Weekend Edition, Wait Wait...
+He is best-known for his theme music compositions for public radio programs, including National Public Radio's Morning Edition, Weekend Edition, Wait Wait...
 Don't Tell Me!, Science Friday, and American Public Media's Marketplace.

-Leiderman attended Virginia Tech, but dropped out and became a stage actor, then a cameraman at WTAR (now WTKR) in Norfolk, Virginia.
-He later studied broadcast journalism at American University in Washington, D.C.
-Leiderman's Morning Edition theme music was used for 40 years, from the show's first broadcast on November 5, 1979 until May 3, 2019.
+Leiderman attended Virginia Tech from 1973-74.
+He became a camera person at WTAR-TV (now WTKR) in Norfolk, Virginia.
+He later studied broadcast journalism under Ed Bliss at American University in Washington, D.C.
+Leiderman's Morning Edition theme music was used for 40 years, from the show's first broadcast on November 5, 1979 until May 3, 2019, when the theme was replaced by a new arrangement composed by Man-Made Music of New York City.

-As of 2013, Leiderman lived in Swannanoa, North Carolina.
-He produced his debut album BJ (2017), featuring The Randall Bramblett Band and Béla Fleck.